Difference Between findOneAndUpdate() and findAndModify() in MongoDB

 Conclusion

-In this tutorial, we have learned to use the findOneAndUpdate() and findAndModify() functions in MongoDB.
-Both functions are used to select matching documents on the basis of some given condition and update the very first document accordingly.
-Hope this tutorial helps you in understanding them better.
+In short, we saw that both findOneAndUpdate() and findAndModify() methods are used to select documents based on some given condition and update the very first document accordingly.

 References